Aayush-jpg/Aayush-jpg/README.md

 ## About Me

-I am a Computer Science graduate from Northern Kentucky University (GPA 3.6, Dean's List).
+I am a Computer Science graduate from Northern Kentucky University.

 I specialize in **data engineering, ETL pipelines, BI dashboards, and backend systems**.
 I have real production experience building data infrastructure used by 10+ nonprofit organizations.